perymimon/react-anime-manager/README.md

 **Inspiration from this [article](https://itnext.io/animating-list-reordering-with-react-hooks-aca5e7eeafba)**

-If you like  and want to give me back,
-If you liked the solution, and would like to express Your appreciation added a star ⭐ to github project will give me back.
+If you liked It, and would like to express Your appreciation added a star ⭐ to github project will give me back.
 Thanks.

 ## REACT ANIME MANAGER